 By earning a master’s or other qualifying graduate degree, there are three types of supervised practice programs that you can use to qualify for the BCBA® certification exam required for licensure in Alabama, each with their own time requirements:

-- Supervised independent fieldwork – requires 1,500 hours including two weeks of supervision (done independent of your master’s program)
+- Supervised independent fieldwork – requires 1,500 hours (done independent of your master’s program)

-- Practicum – requires 1,000 hours including one week of supervision (part of master’s programs with a BACB-approved practicum)
+- Practicum – requires 1,000 hours (part of master’s programs with a BACB-approved practicum)

-- Intensive practicum – requires 750 hours including one week of supervision (part of master’s programs with a BACB-approved intensive practicum)
+- Intensive practicum – requires 750 hours (part of master’s programs with a BACB-approved intensive practicum)

 To qualify via supervised practice for the BCBA® certification exam your supervised practice must be with an acceptable supervisor and it must meet specific requirements that include: